 Earning college credit before you even step foot on campus freshman year can be a great way to save money on future college classes in the long run.
 You might even be able to graduate early, which could mean thousands of dollars in savings depending on which university you attend.
 Of course, there are fees to take the AP Exams, but that amount may be offset by the amount of credit hours you’re able to gain if you score well.

-Recently, some companies with part-time and entry-level jobs — perfect for high school students — have started offering tuition support or reimbursement for employees.
-At Starbucks, for instance, any benefits-eligible employee is able to get 100% of their tuition reimbursed for a first-time bachelor’s degree through Arizona State University’s online program.
-Working at Chipotle, you can receive up to $5,250 from the company for tuition assistance every year.
+Recently, some companies with part-time and entry-level jobs — perfect for high school students — have started offering tuition support or reimbursement for eligible employees.
+At Starbucks, for instance, part- and full-time employees are able to get 100% of their tuition reimbursed for a first-time bachelor’s degree through Arizona State University’s online program.
+Working at Chipotle, you may also be able to receive some tuition assistance every year.

 Managing Expenses by Budgeting

 It’s never too early to start good money habits, such as maintaining a balanced budget.
-For current high schoolers, you could start with a simple spreadsheet that tracks your income, like allowance or any work you do.
-Then subtract any necessities, like gas or car insurance.
-The remaining amount is what you have for fun and entertainment, but also what you have to contribute to savings for college or other finance goals.
-One popular tip taken from the 50/30/20 budget rule is to put 20% of your income toward savings for long-term money goals, like saving for school.
+You might start with a simple spreadsheet that tracks your monthly income (like allowance or any paychecks you earn) as well as your monthly spending, separating your expenses into essential and nonessential.
+You may be able to free up more money for college savings by cutting back on nonessential expenses.
+The popular 50/30/20 budget rule suggests putting 20% of your income toward savings for long-term money goals, like saving for school.

 Switching up Your Savings Account

-A high-yield checking or savings account can earn you significantly more money based on the interest.
+A high-yield checking or savings account could earn you significantly more money by paying a high-than-average interest rate.
 This could help your college savings fund grow quicker.

-If you have regular paychecks, one of the easiest ways to save a bit more money is to split up your direct deposit between your checking and savings account.
+If you earn a regular paycheck, one easy way to save is to split up your direct deposit between your checking and savings account.
 This way, you guarantee some money automatically ends up in savings, making it a little harder to spend.
-Or, set up an automatic transfer with your bank for a set amount every paycheck, so that the process isn’t manual and you don’t have to remind yourself to save.
+You could also set up an automatic transfer within your account so that you don’t have to constantly remind yourself to save.

 Different Ways to Pay for College